Even I, as someone who’s been on my fair share of road trips, learned quickly…

 Alaska

 Want to get outside?
 Hike the Tony Knowles Coastal Trail (open year-round!).
 Rather stay inside?
-Try the Alaska Heritage or Anchorage Museum.
-More info on both here.
+Try the Alaska Heritage or Anchorage Museum, which will have free admission and their own craft fair going on Black Friday.
+If you’re in Juneau, check out the programs and exhibits at Sealaska Heritage.

 Arizona